risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 ## Create a meta snapshot

-Meta snapshot is created by meta service.
+Meta snapshot is created by meta service whenever requested by user.
+There is no automatic process in RisingWave kernel that creates meta snapshot regularly.

 Here's an example of how to create a new meta snapshot with `risectl`: